Creating a visible shift in safety performance, leadership and culture.

 Stage 4: Integral organisations typically experience:

-Imagine the impact of increasing Integral by 100%
+Imagine the impact of increasing your Integral culture by 100%

 Click to find out the impact of Safety Transformation for one organisation

-How safety leadership and productivity transformed over 3 years despite significant internal and external disruption
+How safety leadership and productivity transformed an organisation over three years despite significant internal and external disruption

 Despite “Zero Harm” being their safety objective, safety performance was lagging, workplace injuries were on the rise and productivity was being compromised; and yet they were 100 percent compliant with quality indexes and had very high technical competence among leaders.

 The organisation embarked on a Safety Transformation Program (STP) focused on:

 The STP was designed to enable the organisation to gain insights into its objectives, capabilities, targets and consequences, while simultaneously realigning personal and organisational values.